jimmfan/spark-playground-scratch/tests/test-prompt.md

 Validate questionable claims using the minimum sufficient method.
 Inspect repository source/tests/artifacts for repository claims.
 Use Research only when external primary-source evidence is actually required; do not use it to validate claims the repository can establish.
 Report only meaningful findings, grouped by effort, with the file/item, problem, supporting evidence, and recommended correction.
 Do not manufacture findings.
 Finish with an overall assessment of whether the Wayfinder state is trustworthy and whether any recurring/systemic problem exists.
 Do not implement fixes.

+## next prompt
+Audit all efforts under ".agent-wayfinder/" for the quality of the project's planning state.
+The project is still pre-implementation, so evaluate the state as planning knowledge rather than against nonexistent runtime behavior.
+This is read-only; do not modify files.

+Use the installed Wayfinder contract, explicit human/project authority, requirements, accepted project artifacts, and properly supported external evidence as the standard.

+Assess whether:

+- facts are genuinely established rather than assumptions or inference;
+- decisions are actually adopted choices, have the required authority, and are not presented as better-supported than their rationale/evidence warrants;
+- unknowns capture consequential unresolved questions without prematurely resolving them;
+- evidence actually supports the claims that depend on it;
+- maps accurately represent the project's current planning state, dependencies, blockers, and frontier;
+- important consequential unknowns, assumptions, dependencies, or decisions appear to be missing;
+- Wayfinder records contradict or unnecessarily duplicate canonical project artifacts;
+- child records still have independent navigational value or should have been settled.

+Pay particular attention to false certainty.
+Do not treat agreement among agent-created documents as independent evidence; trace important claims back to the actual authority, requirement, observation, or evidence that justifies them.

+Use the minimum sufficient validation method.
+Use Research only for material external factual or technical uncertainty that genuinely requires primary-source evidence.
+External research cannot substitute for human/project authority.

+Do not redesign the project or reopen sound decisions merely because another reasonable choice exists.

+Report only meaningful findings, grouped by effort, with the affected item, why it is questionable, what actually supports or contradicts it, and the recommended correction or question to resolve.
+Also identify consequential missing state when there is concrete evidence that something important has been overlooked.

+Finish with:

+- whether the planning state is broadly trustworthy;
+- the highest-risk findings;
+- any recurring/systemic Wayfinder-state problem;
+- whether the project appears sufficiently grounded to continue planning toward implementation.

+Do not implement fixes.